kchristidis/cmap/README.md

 }
 ```

-You may also wish to consult the package documentation in
+You may also want to consult the package documentation in
 [GoDoc](http://godoc.org/github.com/kchristidis/cmap).

 ## Contributing